archezinternational/hugo/content/shop/standardcoupon.md

 Would you like to grow your account?
 Do you want to advertise your account, workshop, product, etc.?
 Then #GrowWithArchez is for you!

-**This coupon allows you to: Be on our @archezinternational stories each monday during 4 consecutive weeks on instagram and facebook + call to action (follow, check it out, buy, etc) + link**
+**This coupon allows you to: Be on our @archezinternational stories each saturday during 4 consecutive weeks on instagram and facebook + call to action (follow, check it out, buy, etc) + link**

 · Every saturday we will have a special section in our stories for you